fivanusec/Organize/README.md

 # Organize project

-Simple app that helps organizeing your day.
+Simple app that helps organizing your day.